MadhurToppo/MadhurToppo/README.md

 ### Hi there, This is Madhur Toppo
 #### Software Engineering | Design and Architecture

 I’m a Senior Software Engineer with 9+ years project experience.
 Currently part of an international agile team where I’m developing for a fortune 500 company an AWS cloud based CRM.
-Working in a microservices environment using Java, Typescript, NodeJS and Spring Boot.
+Working in a microservices environment using NodeJS, Typescript, Java and Spring Boot.

 ## 🔧 Tools & Technologies
 ![](https://img.shields.io/badge/Code-Java-informational?style=for-the-badge&logo=java&logoColor=white&color=2bbc8a)